 \subsection{Behavior Alignment}

-In this approach, we fine-tune an LLM $g()$ such that its predictive behavior aligns with the recommender model $f()$: $g \approx f$.
-The hypothesis is that if an LLM ideally aligns with a target model's predictions, it can imitate the execution logic of the target model and make corresponding predictions, and in the meanwhile the LLM can leverage its inherent knowledge and reasoning capabilities to generate an explanation for the predictions.
+In this approach, we fine-tune an LLM $g()$ such that its predictive behavior aligns with the recommender model $f()$.
+The hypothesis is that if an LLM ideally aligns with a target model's predictions, it can imitate the execution logic of the target model and make corresponding predictions, then the LLM can leverage its inherent knowledge and reasoning capabilities to generate an explanation for its predictions.
+Fine-tuning tasks include:

 \textbf{Task 1}: Next item retrieval.
 Given item titles of user history $\mathbf{x}_i$, this task teaches the LLM about the recommendations the target model would make to the user.
 It is important to note that there are two major differences between Task 1 for training $g$ and the traditional next item prediction task for training model $f$.
 First, the label in Task 1 is based on the predicted items from the target model $f$, rather than the ground truth in the original dataset.
 Second, the input and output content do not contain item IDs but are replaced with textual titles.
 These modifications ensure that the LLM focuses on understanding the target model's decision-making patterns.